arcan1s/ahriman/docs/architecture.md

 ## Configuration

 `ahriman.core.configuration.Configuration` class provides some additional methods (e.g. `getpath` and `getlist`) and also combines multiple files into single configuration dictionary using architecture overrides.
-It is recommended to read class related settings from the class, not outside.
+It is the recommended way to deal with settings.

 ## Utils